-Each Wednesday afternoon all Anser students in first through sixth grade leave their classrooms to explore new learning opportunities.
-Activities related to the Arts, Music, Science, Athletics, Service and more are offered as a “module”, or 6-8 week course.
-Each module is coordinated by a community member or Anser parent with talents to share.
-Some modules stay on campus while others occur offsite with community partners.
+Each week all Anser students in K through 5th grade leave their classrooms to explore new learning opportunities.
+Some go to the Visual Arts Studio and some to the STEM lab.
+Others leave campus for experiences with community partners and some participate in fun activities lead by parents or community members on campus.
+As children get older they have more opportunity for choice in what modules peak their interest.
+Activities related to the Arts, Music, Science, Athletics, Service and more are offered as a “module”, or 5-8 week course.
+Each module is coordinated by a Visual Arts teacher, STEM teacher, community partner or an Anser parent with talents to share.

 Parental involvement is critical to the success of Anser’s CBC program.
-Module coordinators, volunteers and drivers are needed each week to facilitate our student’s exploration of CBC activities.
+Module coordinators, volunteers and drivers are needed each week to facilitate our student’s exploration of activities.
 CBC is a great way for parents to get involved with the school, meet other Anser parents and get to know their children’s friends.
-At the beginning of each session, module description packets and registration forms are sent out to all students.
-The students then indicate their module choices on their registration form, numbering them in order of preference.
+At the beginning of each session, module description packets and registration forms are sent out to students in grades 4/5.
+The students in then indicate their module choices on their registration form, numbering them in order of preference.
 A lottery is then held to place students in modules.

 Most modules are planned and outlined and simply need a willing parent to actually implement the module.
-A parent who volunteers to be a Module Coordinator is responsible for the module and the students in that module for one 4-6 week session.
+A parent who volunteers to be a Module Coordinator is responsible for the module and the students in that module for one 4-6 week session and would be working directly with Denice Mcphillips the Community Coordinator.
 A training workshop is held prior to each session.

-CBC at ANSER is a whole-school community endeavor.
-In the ‘11-12′ school year, we had 1870 total volunteer hours served in CBC .
-We rely heavily on the input of our parents through the CBC Committee and through module ideas developed by our parent community.
-Contact the CBC Director today and jump into the fun of expeditionary learning with your child through CBC!
+CBC at Anser is a whole-school community endeavor.
+We rely heavily on the input of our parents through the CBC/Electives Committee and through module ideas developed by our parent community.